 Becoming a childcare provider in Waltham Forest

-The Hub website is for all education and childcare providers in Waltham Forest and should be your first point of reference for any questions you may have regarding delivering education and childcare in Waltham Forest.
+The Hub website is for all Ofsted-registered education and childcare providers in Waltham Forest and should be your first point of reference for any questions you may have regarding delivering education and childcare in Waltham Forest.
 A variety of information is available from The Hub website, Twitter account and fortnightly e-newsletters.
-In order to access this free support all you will need to do is register.
+In order to access this support all you need to do is register.

 Registration is quick and easy: Register now